skiadas/SoftwareDevelopmentPracticumCourse/activities/activity11-1testProcess.md

 ## Remember the Three Rules of TDD?

-1. You are not allowed to write any prouction code unless it is to make a failing test pass.
+1. You are not allowed to write any production code unless it is to make a failing test pass.
 2. You are not allowed to write any more of a test than is sufficient to fail; compilation errors are failures.
 3. You are not allowed to write any more production code than is sufficient to pass the one failing test.

-**Because it is by writing tests that you drive the development of your prouduction code, TDD requires you to spend a lot of time thinking about what the next test is that you should write.**
+**Because it is by writing tests that you drive the development of your production code, TDD requires you to spend a lot of time thinking about what the next test is that you should write.**

 *So how do we do this?*